vperezma/bootcamp1Notes/day3.md

 Linking with an Anchor tag (with Vanessa)
 --------------------------

-1.linking within 1 window.
+1. Linking within 1 window.
-2.link opening in new window
+2. Link opening in new window
-3.linking an e-mail
+3. Linking an e-mail
-4.linking a local file (file from 2-18-15)
+4. Linking a local file (file from 2-18-15)